-Enjoying up to eight hours of sleep helps to improve physical health, moods, and can reduce depression.
-Sleep is just as essential to our health as breathing, drinking, and eating.
+Enjoying up to eight hours of sleep helps improve physical health and moods and reduces depression.
+Sleep is as essential to our health as breathing, drinking, and eating.
 Inadequate sleep will lead to mental health issues like depression and anxiety.

-If you have trouble falling asleep, turn off any electronics an hour before going to bed and sleep under dim light.
+If you have trouble falling asleep, turn off any electronics an hour before bed and sleep under dim light.

 Establish a Regular Routine

 It’s hard to stick to a routine when you have depression.
-Consequently, without a well-established method, you may probably end up sleeping the whole day or engaging in drugs.
-The best way to maintain focus is to try to come up with a list of activities that you can do and ensure that you accomplish them.
+Consequently, without a well-established method, you may probably sleep the whole day or engage in drugs.
+The best way to maintain focus is to devise a list of activities you can do and ensure that you accomplish them.

 You can begin your morning with a short run, consume breakfast, and then fruits.
-From there, you can do some house chores, visit friends, and finish some office work.
+You can do some house chores, visit friends, and finish office work.
 In the evening, you can meditate to keep your mind off your worries.

 Depression is a challenging mental disorder that can potentially lead to fatal outcomes when you fail to manage it.
 Drugs prescribed for depression will only help a little, but they can become addictive and cause dependency.